 It's officially Spring!

-Author: Stefan Palm Date Posted: 1 September 2021
+Author: Stefan Palm Date Posted: 31 August 2022

 Spring is by far the best time of year for lawns – with the combination of warmth and rain, lawns literally jump out of the ground.
-It’s the season for installing instant turf, sowing seed, fertilising, repairing damage and renovation works like coring, scarifying and topdressing.
+It’s the season for installing instant turf, sowing seed, fertilising, repairing damage, and renovation works like coring, scarifying and topdressing.

 What should you do now?

 For information on what to do now by way of early Spring maintenance, have a look at last week's blog, where I go through in some detail the things that you can do now to help restore colour and get your lawn going for the season.

 If you're like me, you may have found yourself in the garden last weekend, inspired by the first day in a long time where the ambient temperature crept into the 20s in the metro area.
 It felt good to be warm and in the sun and inspired me to consider what needs doing this Spring!
 This probably won't be news to any serious gardener, however, I'll say it anyway... now and right throughout Spring is the perfect time to get stuck into a lawn project around your home.
 The combination of mild warmth and rain are ideal conditions for establishing lawns and make for fast establishment.